 Tokio Marine & Nichido Life encourages cancer education activities in its daily sales operations with the aim of disseminating cancer knowledge and increasing cancer examination rates.
 In addition to periodic cancer-related study sessions, exchange meetings and seminars for agents/consignees at branch offices across the country, we hold a national conference of employees and agent/consignee representatives who are actively and responsibly engaged in these cancer awareness efforts.
-More than 800 representatives participated in the 11th conference held in October 2017.
-This national conference served to extend knowledge and foster a strong sense of mission concerning cancer awareness through lectures by cancer patients and healthcare professionals as well as a panel discussion titled "The mission of insurers ~ My philosophy."
+More than 800 representatives participated in the 12th conference held in October 2018.
+This national conference served to extend knowledge and foster a strong sense of mission concerning cancer awareness through lectures by cancer patients and cancer life advisors as well as a panel discussion titled "What we can do to make customers smile."